Do you want to make quick cash and don’t want the hassle of a minimum-wage job? Then joining paid clinical trials may be the best option for you.

 This trial was actually quite fun because I got to gamble while lying inside of the scanner.
 If I placed my bets just right, I actually won money in addition to the pay I was making from the study.
 I made roughly $100 for every hour I spent inside of the fMRI.

-By the time my gambling study was done, I’d accumulated roughly $1550, with $50 of that money coming from gambling.
+By the time my gambling study was done, I’d accumulated roughly $1550, with $50 of that money coming from my winnings from gambling.